Interior of a Mosque: Analysis

 There are some patterns on the arches of the mosque, but nothing is colored unnaturally.
 The mosque is a combination of browns, tans and yellows.
 There is also a green gate that can be seen further back in the space.
-Because of some of the details that have already been described, this work does not really take on an overly dramatic form of expression.
-It is more easily described as having serene, calm and peaceful themes and undertones.
-This was one of many works that Gérôme created that expressed more Orientalist point of views.
+The mood is serene and peaceful.
 A work that can be compared to Interior of a Mosque that showcases blatant Orientalist thinking is The Snake Charmer.
 This work depicts a naked woman wrapped in a snake while being watched by others.
 The work also includes shimmering, intricate blue and silver tiles in the background that Edward Said describes to be along the lines of "Western Orientalists claiming to know and love better than decadent locals did".

 History of the work

 In 1852, Gérôme was commissioned by the government to create a large-scale Augustan allegory.
 This work was meant to impress Napoleon III at the 1855 World's Fair.
 Thus, in search of inspiration, he sets off to Eastern Europe.
 He travelled along the Danube through the Balkans to Constantinople while furiously sketching along the way.
 Although very brief, it was this trip that would spark a lifelong interest in the culture/society of the Middle East.
 In 1856, he organized a much longer trip to Egypt that lasted 8 months.
-Over the course of his remaining life, he would make another half dozen trips to Eastern Europe, spanning from the year of 1862 to 1880.
-In 1893, Gérôme is named as the honorary president of Société des Peintres Orientalistes Français.
+Over the course of his remaining life, he would make another half dozen trips to Eastern Europe between 1862 and 1880.
+In 1893, Gérôme was named as the honorary president of Société des Peintres Orientalistes Français.
 This group was formed to promote Orientalist painting and the travel of French artists such as Gérôme to the Middle and Far East.